Inverse SRB measures for endomorphisms on surfaces: Introduction and results

 \begin{thm}[Burguet, Buzzi-Crovisier-Sarig] Suppose that $f:M\rightarrow M$ is a $C^{\infty}$ surface diffeomorphism, and consider the set

 If $A_0$ has positive Lebesgue measure, then $f$ has $SRB$ measures. \end{thm}

-This important result proves Viana's Conjecture in dimension 2, however it is not clear how to obtain concrete and robust examples satisfying the hypothesis outside the class of hyperbolic or partially hyperbolic diffeomorphisms.
+This important result proves Viana's Conjecture in dimension 2 for $\mathcal{C}^\infty$ diffeomorphisms, however it is not clear how to obtain concrete and robust examples satisfying the hypothesis outside the class of hyperbolic or partially hyperbolic diffeomorphisms.

-The goal of our paper is to provide a concrete examples of robust families of endomorphisms where we can apply the techniques developed in \cite{burguet2024srb} and \cite{buzzi2023existence}.
+The goal of our paper is to provide concrete examples of robust families of endomorphisms where we can apply the techniques developed in \cite{burguet2024srb} and \cite{buzzi2023existence}.
 We are able to obtain existence and uniqueness of equidistributed inverse SRB measures for an open class of surface endomorphisms without a dominated splitting.
-Let us explain who are these endomorphisms.
+Let us explain which are these endomorphisms.